onnx/onnx/docs/Syntax.md

 repo as well as in other dependent repos such as ONNX-MLIR).
 The second is to help simplify the definition of ONNX functions.
 Several of the existing function-definitions are verbose, and the use of this syntax will lead to more compact, readable, and easier-to-maintain function definitions.
+Efficient representation and efficient parsing of very large tensor-constants is *not* a goal.
+Alternative methods should be used for that.

 The API
 -------